danielvanc/Bookworm/README.md

 # Welcome to BK Worm!

-A useful book web app for book lovers
+A useful book web app for book lovers , written in Remix!

-Proudly made with:

-- Remix
+And with the help of:

 - Tailwind CSS
 - Tailwind Headless U.I
 - Prisma